-Streaming services pay musicians a flat fee for every stream.
+Once the music is distributed to the platform, the streaming service pays musicians a flat fee for every stream.
 For example, every time a consumer streams a musician’s song, the streaming platform will pay royalties to the rights holder.
 Streaming platforms often pay less than a penny per stream.
 That doesn’t seem like a lot, though it does add up.

 It’s not as simple as pay-per-stream, though.
 Streaming royalties are a bit more complicated than just x amount of money per stream.
 A variety of factors impact how much a royalty payment will be.
 Some of those factors will be the country where the consumer is listening, whether they have a free or a paid account, and relative rates for pricing and currency.
 Streaming services make their money from paid subscriptions and ads.
 For example, a premium subscription to Spotify costs USD 9.99 in the United States, while in India, it only costs USD 1.70.
 The difference in pricing can affect how much a musician will make in streaming payouts.

-While figuring out how much you as a musician will make can vary, you can get a general idea of how much you can earn based on how much each streaming platform pays.
+While figuring out how much you, as a musician, will make can vary, you can get a general idea of how much you can earn based on how much each streaming platform pays.

 The following is a royalty calculation breakdown of the most prominent digital music service providers.
 Remember that this is a rough estimate and that other factors will play into how much money you can earn.